The Perfect One Day in San Diego Itinerary for Your First Visit

 Can You Do a Day Trip to San Diego from Los Angeles?

 The most direct route from Los Angeles to San Diego is about 120 miles and takes roughly 3 hours.
 So, while you can do a day trip to San Diego from Los Angeles, you will be spending a lot of time on the road.
+I wouldn’t really recommend this, to be honest.

 I recommend spending at least a night in San Diego if possible so that you don’t have to drive 6 hours in one day.
-If you do opt for a Los Angeles to San Diego road trip, I would recommend getting an early start.
+If you do opt for a Los Angeles to San Diego road trip, you need to get an early start!

 You could also opt to explore some of the more northern parts of the city like La Jolla and Torrey Pines State Natural Reserve.
 That way, you won’t have quite as far to drive back and forth.